Chinmoy Krishna Das

-Chinmoy Krishna Das (চিন্ময় কৃষ্ণ দাস) is a Bangladeshi Hindu monk and community leader who is the spokesperson of Bangladesh Sanatan Jagaran Mancha.
-On 25 November 2024, he was arrested on sedition charges, leading to violent protests by his followers and diplomatic reactions from India.
-A former member of ISKCON Bangladesh, he was expelled from the organisation following accusations of child sexual abuse and other disciplinary issues.
+Chinmoy Krishna Das (চিন্ময় কৃষ্ণ দাস) is a Bangladeshi Hindu monk and the spokesperson for the Bangladesh Sanatan Jagaran Mancha.
+He rose to prominence advocating for the rights of religious minorities in Bangladesh following the political changes of August 2024.
+On 25 November 2024, Das was arrested on charges of sedition, an event that triggered protests and drew diplomatic comments from the Indian government.
+He is a former member of ISKCON Bangladesh, having been expelled in July 2024 due to disciplinary issues.

 Life and occupation

 Chinmoy Krishna Das is a Hindu monk, who heads the Pundarik Dham, a Vaishnavite religious centre in Hathazari, Chittagong District.
 The Dham is also an important part of ISKCON in Bangladesh.
 Das was a member of ISKCON till July 2024, when he was expelled on the grounds of organisational discipline.

 Das had regularly advocated for the rights of religious minorities in Bangladesh, and garnered increasing attention after the fall of Sheikh Hasina administration on 5 August 2024.
 He served as the spokesperson for Bangladesh Sanatan Jagaran Mancha, which campaigned for the rights of Hindus and other religious minorities.

 On 25 October, the Sanatan Jagaran Mancha held a massive rally at Lal Dighi, Chittagong and issued eight demands.
-These include the establishment of special tribunals for speedy trials of minority persecution, the enactment of a minority protection law, the creation of a Ministry of Minority Affairs, laws to recover temple properties etc.
+These include the establishment of special tribunals for speedy trials of minority persecution, the enactment of a minority protection law, the creation of a Ministry of Minority Affairs, laws to recover temple properties, etc.

 Around this time, Sanatan Jagaran Mancha formed a coalition with Bangladesh Sommilito Shankhalogu Jot, to form Bangladesh Sommilito Sanatan Jagaran Jot.
 Das also served as the spokesperson for the united organisation.